Coined Quantum Walks on Complex Networks for Quantum Computers: Abstract

 \section{Abstract}

 We propose a quantum circuit design for implementing coined quantum walks on complex networks.
-In complex networks, the coin and shift operators depend on the varying degrees of the nodes, which makes circuit construction more challenging than for regular graphs.
-To address this issue, we use a dual-register encoding.
-This approach enables a simplified shift operator and reduces the resource overhead compared to previous methods.
+In complex networks, the coin and shift operators depend on the varying degrees of the nodes, which makes circuit construction more challenging than for regular networks.
+To address this issue, we use a dual-register encoding to enable a simplified shift operator and reduces the resource overhead.
 We implement the circuit using Qmod, a high-level quantum programming language, and evaluated the performance through numerical simulations on Erd\H{o}s–R\'enyi, Watts–Strogatz, and Barab\'asi–Albert models.
 The results show that the circuit depth scales as approximately $N^{1.9}$ regardless of the network topology.
 Furthermore, we execute the proposed circuits on the \texttt{ibm\_torino} superconducting quantum processor for Watts–Strogatz models with $N=4$ and $N=8$.
-The experiments show that hardware-aware optimization slightly improved the $L_1$ distance for the larger graph, whereas connectivity constraints imposed overhead for the smaller one.
-These results indicate that while current NISQ devices are limited to small-scale validations, the polynomial scaling of our framework makes it suitable for larger-scale implementations in the early fault-tolerant quantum computing era.
+The experiments show that hardware-aware optimization slightly improved the variation distance and Hellinger fidelity for the larger network, whereas connectivity constraints imposed overhead for the smaller one.
+These results indicate that while current NISQ devices are limited to small-scale validations, the polynomial scaling of our framework makes it suitable for larger-scale implementations in the fault-tolerant quantum computing era.

 \keywords{quantum walk, complex network}